dbasrai/dbasrai.github.io/special/chuck.md

 i was like i'll help you, I grabbed the game and started shaking it, he was like stop it that's market manipulation.

+I really think the point of chuck-e-cheese is to get kids used to the tenets of capitalism. that happiness and fun is tied to work and material output.

+because before chuck-e-cheese, none of my fun had any ties to currency or prizes, i just wanted to run around, pretend, and play tag with my friends.

+you ever run around at a chuck-e-cheese. they hate that shit .
 Chuck-e-cheese is really your first exposure with capitalist society, and it captures how harsh capitalism can be.
 I learned that life isn't fair at a chuck-e-cheese.
 An employee told me that.

 because Chuck-e-cheese was the first time in my life I couldn't afford something.
 Because I didn't grow up rich, but if I wanted something really bad my parents were like 'its a little expensive, but if you really really want it, we'll trry our best and see what we can do.'